Paint Booth Lighting Layout & Design

 Do You Provide Free Lighting Plans for Paint Booths?

-Yes, we provide complimentary lighting design plans for paint booth projects.
-Our plans include 3D renderings, foot candle calculations, and fixture placement diagrams showing both horizontal and vertical light levels.
-This ensures you get the exact lighting performance needed before making your purchase.
+Yes, complimentary lighting design plans are available for paint booth projects.
+Each plan includes 3D renderings, foot candle calculations, and fixture placement diagrams showing both horizontal and vertical light levels.
+This ensures your lighting system will meet your needs before you purchase.

 What’s the Difference Between Explosion-Proof and Vapor-Proof Lighting?

-Explosion-proof fixtures are designed to contain internal explosions and prevent ignition of surrounding vapors, required for Class I hazardous locations.
-Vapor-proof lighting only prevents vapor ingress but cannot contain explosions.
-For paint booths with flammable solvents, explosion-proof lighting is mandatory for safety compliance.
+Explosion-proof fixtures are engineered to contain internal explosions and prevent ignition of hazardous vapors, making them suitable for Class I hazardous locations.
+Vapor-proof lighting only protects against moisture and vapor ingress but does not contain explosions.
+For paint booths using flammable solvents, explosion-proof lighting is required for safety compliance.

 How Does a Lighting Plan Help with My Paint Booth Purchase Decision?